taiworaph/covid_cough/README.md

     The next iteration of this Machine Learning System will attempt to solve the problem of horizontal scalability using AWS lambda services.

+    There is automated model evaluation script called automated_model_testing.py.
+This ensures that multiple models can be uploaded and evaluated for latency and performance prior to being deployed to customers/client.

 ### Deployment and Using this code:
     This code was written and deployed to an Ubuntu environment on EC2.
 The deploy.sh file can be run and